23 September 2019

 - being publicly accountable for their climate impact and progress on these commitments.

 This is the farthest-reaching commitment to climate alignment by the banking sector to date.
 Speaking at the launch of the commitment, Eric Usher, Head, UNEP FI said, “By announcing their historic pledge on the day of the United Nations Climate Action summit these banks have shown the importance the private sector places on their continued commitment towards building a low-carbon, climate-resilient economy.
 They are demonstrating the constructive power of the banking industry through collective action to make a global impact.”

 The Collective Commitment builds on the Katowice Commitment announced by five leading banks in 2018 and was formulated by a group of banks that had been working on the development of the Principles for Responsible Banking since their inception.
 They have now invited other banks to sign up to the commitment to rapidly grow this coalition in the next few months until the upcoming Santiago Climate Change Conference (UNFCCC COP 25).

 In addition to the Collective Commitment to Climate Action for banks, asset owners from around the world are today also launching an important alliance regarding climate.
-Please see details on this complementary initiative, equally led by members of the UN Environment Finance Initiative (UNEP FI), here.
+Please see details on this complementary initiative, a coalition convened by UN Environment Programme Finance Initiative (UNEP FI) and partners here.

 Please see the full text of the Collective Commitment to Climate Action and all participating banks here.
 This document also includes quotes from CEOs and senior representatives of all banks announcing their Collective Commitment to Climate Action today.